 Inventor and aviation enthusiast, Cary Zachary has over 20 years experience with new product development.
 He founded Blainjett Aviation in 2016 with the confidence that he had something significant to contribute to the aviation industry.
 He immediately began filing patents and building prototypes with the help of some local experts and long-time associates.

 Our Version (V1a) thrust vectoring prototype was intended to be a proof of concept.
-We created a test stand around it and gathered thrust/watt data and showed that we could vector thrust in any direction through pitch control inputs.
+We created a test stand around it and gathered thrust/watt data and showed that we could vector thrust in virtually any direction through pitch control inputs.
 Our Version (V1b) did the same thing while improving efficiency with less moving parts and a 50% weight reduction.

 After some mentoring from experts in the aviation industry we discovered more applications for our technology.
 Dissymmetry of lift and retreating blade stall are main limiting factors in the top speed of a helicopter.
-Since our cam could more effectively retain higher pitch angles on the retreating blades without going into a stall while holding lower pitch angles on the advancing blades, it was obvious we had something unique for the helicopter world.
+Since our cam could more effectively retain higher pitch angles on the retreating rotor blades without them going into a stall while holding lower pitch angles on the advancing blades, it was clear we had something unique for the helicopter world.
 We were very excited about this potential game changer for the industry and decided to build a scaled helicopter with our cam as a proof of concept.
 So far a 75% improvement has been shown with our early bench top testing compared to a swashplate.

 Our goal is to share this technology with engineers, inventors and manufacturers who would use it to gain an advantage in their respective markets.
 We believe this technology is scalable and potentially disruptive to multiple categories of aviation.
 Patents are either allowed or pending in the US and abroad while proof of concept prototypes are in the works.